Jesus vs. Death (John 11:1-44)

 A man named Lazarus was sick.
 He lived in Bethany with his sisters, Mary and Martha.
 This is the Mary who poured the expensive perfume on the Lord’s feet and wiped them with her hair.
 Her brother, Lazarus, was sick.
 So the two sisters sent a message to Jesus telling him, “Lord, the one you love is very sick.”
 (John 11:1-3)

 Bethany was Jesus’ base of operations near Jerusalem.
 Some guess that Jesus lived with Lazarus, Mary, and Martha whenever they came to the area.
 The relationship was obviously close.
-John assumed everyone would know the story of what Mary did, even though it’s not one he included in his Gospel.
+John thought everyone would be aware of Mary's story, even though he didn't include it in his Gospel.
 Mary and Martha somehow knew where to find Jesus, and when Jesus was told “the one you love is very sick,” he didn’t have to guess.
 He knew it was Lazarus.

 But when Jesus heard about it he said, “Lazarus’s sickness will not end in death.
 No, it is for the glory of God.
 I, the Son of God, will receive glory from this.”
 Although Jesus loved Martha, Mary, and Lazarus, he stayed where he was for the next two days and did not go to them.
 Finally after two days, he said to his disciples, “Let’s go to Judea again.”
 (John 11:5-7)

 We find out later that Jesus already knew that Lazarus had died, even by the time that the messengers arrived.
-By the time Jesus got there, Lazarus had been dead four days, and the messengers had left four days earlier, probably right before he died.
-Jesus already made a statement that this would have a higher purpose: that he would receive glory through the upcoming events – not just the immediate events, but the chain of events that would follow, leading ultimately to his death.
+When Jesus arrived, Lazarus had been dead for four days, and the messengers likely left just before his death.
+Jesus said that future events would serve a higher purpose, bringing him glory not only in the moments but also throughout the events leading to his death.

 For Jesus to return to Bethany would be extremely dangerous.
 The disciples said in verse 8, “Teacher…only a few days ago the Jewish leaders in Judea were trying to kill you.
 Are you going there again?”
 Thomas said in verse 16, “Let’s go, too-and die with Jesus.”
 Bethany was only a couple of miles away from Jerusalem, and everyone knew that if they went, they were walking into harm’s way.